-- 1. In your browser's address bar type google maps to perform a search for google maps. - 2.
-Did you notice that we used the address bar just like a Google search box?
-This is a change made in recent years to say you even more time! - 3.
-Click on the first result for: maps.google.ca - 4.
+- 1. In your browser's address bar type google maps to perform a search for google maps.
+Click on the first result for: www.google.ca/maps - 2.
 You will see a local or Canadian map.
 Why do you think that is?